jbintz/jasonbintz/content/courses/MATH160/syllabus.md

 ## Calculator {#calc}

-We will sometimes use [Desmos](https://www.desmos.com), an online graphing calculator.
-A calculator (TI-83, 84 or similar) may be useful, but you may not use a CAS (TI-89/Inspire or similar) or cell-phone.
-We will also use scientific software (RStudio) in this course.
-Further instructions on installing RStudio will be given in class.
+In class, we will make extensive use of [Desmos](https://www.desmos.com), an online graphing calculator.
+Use of Desmos, however, will not be permitted during quizzes and tests.
+Use of a calculator (TI-83, 84 or similar) is permitted, but you may not use a CAS (TI-89/Inspire or similar) or cell-phone.
+There may be tests and quizzes where the use of a calculator will not be permitted.

 [**Return to Index**](#top)